ManueleBazzichetto/IntroLikelihoodToBayes/README.md

 For most of the R examples (e.g., LikelihoodEstimation.R), I used the (amazing) palmerpenguins dataset[^1], which is made available through a namesake R package.

+The "Examples" folder includes 4 practical examples:

+- brute force maximum likelihood estimation of the population mean of a Gaussian model;
+- same task as above using the optim() R function (and the "BFGS" method);
+- maximum likelihood estimation of the population rate of a Poisson model;
+- approximation grid bayesian estimation of the population rate of a Poisson model.

 For any doubt or inquiry, please contact me at: manuele.bazzichetto@gmail.com

 [^1]: Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer Archipelago (Antarctica) penguin data.
 R package version 0.1.0. https://allisonhorst.github.io/palmerpenguins/. doi: 10.5281/zenodo.3960218.